kedacore/keda-docs/content/docs/2.11/scalers/redis-sentinel-streams.md

     pendingEntriesCount: "10" # optional - number of entries in the Pending Entries List for the specified consumer group in the Redis Stream
     streamLength: "50" # optional - Redis stream length, alternative to pendingEntriesCount scaler trigger
     lagCount: "5" # optional - number of lagging entries in the consumer group, alternative to pendingEntriesCount scaler trigger
-    activationTargetLag: "3" # required if lagCount is provided - lag count at which scaler triggers
+    activationLagCount: "3" # required if lagCount is provided - lag count at which scaler triggers
     enableTLS: "false" # optional
     unsafeSsl: "false" # optional
     # Alternatively, you can use existing environment variables to read configuration from: